aboudoux/FluentCSV/README.md

 # Licensing
-FluentCsv is free for use in all your products, including commercial software.
+FluentCSV is free for use in all your products, including commercial software.